matterhorn103/avo_xtb/easyxtb/README.md

-# py-xtb
+# easyxtb

-`py-xtb` is an unofficial API for the xtb and CREST semi-empirical quantum chemistry programs.
+`easyxtb` is an unofficial API for the xtb and CREST semi-empirical quantum chemistry programs with an emphasis on intuitive and straightforward usage.

 It forms the basis for `avo_xtb`, a plugin for the 3D chemical visualization software [Avogadro 2](https://two.avogadro.cc) that provides an in-app interface to the xtb program for quick and accurate calculations, as well as the CREST program for extended functionality.

-The Python package `py-xtb` can be used independently of `avo_xtb` as an interface to launch calculations and process their results from Python.
+The Python package `easyxtb` can be used independently of `avo_xtb` as an interface to launch calculations and process their results from Python.

 [`xtb`](https://github.com/grimme-lab/xtb) is developed by the Grimme group in Bonn and carries out semi-empirical quantum mechanical calculations using the group's e**x**tended **T**ight-**B**inding methods, referred to as "GFNn-xTB".